 Ensure your quilt top is perfectly prepared for longarm quilting with our quick checklist.
 Covering everything from sizing and batting to pressing and labeling, this guide helps you achieve professional results and a smooth quilting process.

-Your backing fabric should be at 6 inches larger than your quilt top on all sides to allow for quilting margins and handling.
+Your backing fabric should be at least 4 inches larger than your quilt top on all sides to allow for quilting margins and handling.

 Make sure you have enough batting to cover the entire quilt area with a few extra inches for overlaps and smoothing.